Ironikus/wp-webhooks/readme.txt

 * Webhook URL action whitelist
 * In-plugin assistant

-Our free premium extensions for [WP Webhooks Pro](https://ironikus.com/downloads/wp-webhooks-pro/?utm_source=wordpress&utm_medium=description&utm_campaign=WP%20Webhooks%20Pro)
+Our free premium extensions for [WP Webhooks Pro](https://wp-webhooks.com/?utm_source=wordpress&utm_medium=description&utm_campaign=WP%20Webhooks%20Pro)

-* [Woocommerce integration](https://ironikus.com/downloads/woocommerce-integration/): This extension allows you to do certain Woocommerce action on your website
-* [Email Integration](https://ironikus.com/downloads/wp-webhooks-emails/): Send emails from your WordPress website using webhook actions
-* [Create Blog Post Via Email](https://ironikus.com/downloads/wpwh-pro-send-blog-post-by-email/): Yes, it will allow you to create WordPress posts via Email
+* [Create Blog Post Via Email](https://wp-webhooks.com/downloads/wpwh-pro-send-blog-post-by-email/): Yes, it will allow you to create WordPress posts via Email
-* [Execute PHP Code](https://ironikus.com/downloads/execute-php-code/): It is as massive as it sounds.
+* [Execute PHP Code](https://wp-webhooks.com/downloads/execute-php-code/): It is as massive as it sounds.
 It allows you to run php scripts through webhooks on your WordPress site
-* [Remote File Control](https://ironikus.com/downloads/remote-file-control/): Manage your local files on the server via webhooks.
-You can also create new local files from a given URL
-* [Manage Media Files](https://ironikus.com/downloads/manage-media-files/): Create WordPress attachments from local or remote files, delete them and much more
-* [Code Trigger](https://ironikus.com/downloads/code-trigger/): This is a next-level extension.
+* [Code Trigger](https://wp-webhooks.com/downloads/code-trigger/): This is a next-level extension.
 You can run code through a webhook everytime WordPress get's called.

 = Questions? =